A Review of Community-Centric Power System Resilience: Strategies, Data-Driven Methods, and Techno-Legal Perspectives: Power Systems Resilience Enhancement Strategies

 \subsection{Network Reconfiguration}

 Network reconfiguration refers to the modification of the network topology by opening normally closed sectionalizing switches and closing normally open tie switches.
-In order to follow a set of operation constraints, network reconfiguration problems are typically modeled using various objectives, like minimum switching operations, operation costs, or power loss, and are subject to load balancing and network constraints \cite{song2016milp}.
-A number of technologies are employed to improve reconfiguration capacity and distribution system resilience, including smart transformers, on-site DG units, integration of DERs, fault prevention devices, and fault detection systems \cite{mishra2021review}.
+In order to follow a set of operation constraints, network reconfiguration problems are typically modeled using various objectives, like minimum switching operations, operation costs, or power loss \cite{song2016milp}.
+A number of technologies are employed to improve reconfiguration capacity and distribution system resilience, including smart transformers, DERs, fault prevention and detection systems \cite{mishra2021review}.
 Network reconfiguration can be particularly effective at improving power system resilience when more sophisticated measuring instruments are used.
 Devices like distributed remote controllers, phasor measurement units (PMUs), communicating relays, reclosers, advanced supervisory control and data acquisition (SCADA), and outage management systems (OMS) allow for remote reconfiguration, which can reduce load interruption times.
 A more effective approach uses the real-time status of the system during each stage of an event to guide subsequent decisions \cite{wang2022systematic}.
+In Section 3, it will be discussed that AI and machine learning methods enable more adaptive and real-time network reconfiguration by learning control policies that map system states to switching actions.